 Like other successful whiskey houses, Carstairs, McCall provided wholesale customers, including saloons, hotels and restaurants, with giveaway items.
-They included saloon signs such as the one at left that depicts a wounded Union soldier on horseback receiving a bottle from a nurse — a bottle identified as Carstairs Rye.
+They included saloon signs such as the one below that depicts a wounded Union soldier on horseback receiving a bottle from a nurse — a bottle identified as Carstairs Rye.
 Other gifted items were shot glasses and back of the bar bottles, examples to be found throughout this post.

 Before 1890 James C. brought his two sons, Daniel H. and J. Haseltine Carstairs, into the firm.
 Shown right in a passport photo, Daniel was the elder, born in 1962; his brother had come along a year later.
 In 1893 Daniel was recorded as the manager of the Philadelphia office.
 Shortly after, both his father and John McCall died, leaving the firm in the hands of the next generation of Carstairs.